| Home | New Testament Studies | Acts Table of Contents | Previous Section | Next Section |

 SPECIAL TOPIC: REPENTANCE (OT)

-19:4 "believer in Him" See SPECIAL TOPIC: FAITH, BELIEVE, OR TRUST
+19:4 "believe in Him who was coming after him, that is, in Jesus" See SPECIAL TOPIC: FAITH, BELIEVE, OR TRUST

 19:5 "They were baptized" See SPECIAL TOPIC: BAPTISM